 Plan Your Food & Drink

 Drinks and food are extremely important when camping alone.
 Ensure that you have prepared meals for each day of your trip so you have breakfast, lunch, and dinner ready for you.
 Make certain that you have each meal covered.
-Bring the best foods and drinks that you can while covering several meals – meat, eggs, etc.
+Bring the best foods and drinks that you can while covering several meals, but which won’t go off quickly.

 Always remember that what you are bringing should be legal wherever you are camping.

 For drinking water, be careful when taking water from natural sources like rivers and springs.
 Microorganisms could be lurking even if the water looks clean.
-Use proper sterilization methods like a steri-pen, purification tablets or a water bottle with a filter.
-If you aren’t sure you will find water along your route, you might need to carry your own water yourself.
+Use proper sterilization methods like a Steripen, purification tablets or a water bottle with a built-in filter like a Water-to-Go bottle or Lifestraw.
+If you aren’t sure you will find water along your route, you might need to carry all your own water yourself.

 Check the Weather